WORLD’S BEST CRITTER DIVING and much more!

-Its reputation as the best place for muck/critters diving in the world may give a false impression because Lembeh has much more to offer including beautiful coral gardens, walls and shipwrecks.
+Its reputation as the best place for muck/critter diving in the world may give a false impression because Lembeh has much more to offer, such as beautiful coral gardens, walls and shipwrecks.
 You can dive Lembeh Strait all year round.
-Water temperature is around 27-29 Celsius with coldest months around July – August when it can drop down to 26 Celsius.
+The water temperature is around 27-29 Celsius with coldest months around July – August when it can drop down to 26 Celsius.
 A 3 mm full suit is good enough but we would suggest 5 mm full suit especially if you are a photographer or are sensitive to cold.

-A typical dive site of Lembeh Strait is often sandy bottom (rich black volcanic sand or white sand) with small patches of rubbles, sponges and reef; and there is almost no current.
-Underwater world is full of rare and extraordinary marine organisms that will surprise you as you may have not seen them in other places.
+A typical dive site of Lembeh Strait is often sandy bottom (rich black volcanic sand or white sand) with small patches of rubble, sponges and reef; and there is almost no current.
+The underwater world is full of rare and extraordinary marine organisms that will surprise you, and that you may not have seen in other places.

 Lembeh Strait is a real heaven for underwater macro photographers.
 When you see a picture of a pygmy seahorse, a hairy frogfish, a delicate Flamboyant cuttlefish, a ghost pipefish or a mimic octopus, it’s likely that the picture was taken at only one of Lembeh’s fifty dive sites.
 Our policy of 2 divers per guide (or 1 diver per guide) will surely benefit both photographers and non-photographers.
-Even as shallow as 2-3 meters our well trained dive guides will show you various interesting critters but mostly you will dive at depth 14-22 meters.
-Maximum depth is often around 22-26 meters but as you will probably do long dives (we do not have dive time limit) using Nitrox is a good choice, especially if you take photos.
+Even as shallow as 2-3 meters our well trained dive guides will show you various interesting critters but mostly you will dive at depths between 14 and 22 meters.
+The maximum depth is often around 22-26 meters.
+As you will probably do long dives (we do not have dive time limits) using Nitrox is a good choice, especially if you take photos.

-Critters dive sites in Lembeh: Teluk Kembahu, Pantai Parigi, Jahir, Rojos, Air Bajo, Air Prang, Batu Lubang, Police Pier, Hairball and many more.
-Our housereef is also great for nightdives and dusk dives (especially for Mandarinfish (mating at dusk time).
+Critter dive sites in Lembeh: Teluk Kembahu, Pantai Parigi, Jahir, Rojos, Air Bajo, Air Prang, Batu Lubang, Police Pier, Hairball and many more.
+Our housereef is also great for nightdives and dusk dives (especially for Mandarinfish who mate at dusk).

 CORAL REEF DIVE SITES IN LEMBEH

-Yes, Lembeh also has beautiful coral reef with crystal clear water, big gorgonians (sea fans), walls, sponges and many reef fish (occasionally large fish such as whitetip/black tip Shark, Napoleon, Tuna, schooling Baracuda, schooling jacks and also turtles and eagle rays).
+Yes, Lembeh also has beautiful coral reefs with crystal clear water, big gorgonians (sea fans), walls, sponges and many reef fish.
+Occasionally we also see large fish such as whitetip/black tip Shark, Napoleon wrasse, Tuna, schooling Baracuda, schooling jacks, turtles and eagle rays.

 Coral dive sites in Lembeh Strait: California Dreaming, Angel’s Window (pinnacle with a small cave of swim-through), Pulau Makawidey, Nudi Retreat, Magic Rock, Batu Merah, Batu Kapal (at North tip of Lembeh island, rarely dive here due to very strong currents) and a few others.

-The special location for coral dive sites in Lembeh is also the east side (ocean side) of Lembeh island which is just 10 minutes away from Divers Lodge Lembeh.
+A great location for coral dive sites in Lembeh is on the east side (ocean side) of Lembeh island.
+This is just 10 minutes away from Divers Lodge Lembeh.
 A large area remains unexplored and there are almost no other divers from other resorts diving here because of its secluded location and long distance.
 You can spend a whole day diving with an interval for a picnic on the beautiful white beach of Pulau Dua (a small island with two dive sites) and Jiko (on Lembeh side).
-However these dive sites are only accessible from October till April.
-From May till September there might be strong south wind that may make it impossible for us to dive the east side (The Strait remains unaffected by any wind direction).
+However, these dive sites are only accessible from October till April.
+From May till September there might be strong south winds that could make it impossible for us to dive the east side.
+The Strait remains unaffected by any wind direction.
 For even more pristine coral reef check out our Weda Reef & Rainforest Resort in Halmahera.
 We offer very attractive combo packages Lembeh + Weda – send us an email for more information.